Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Emergent relativistic dispersion, spin at quantum criticality

-As seen in Fig. \ref{deconfine}, in the limit where the on site hopping $t_2\equiv\mu$ is dominant, the above Hamiltonian describes a trivial superconductor, while in the limit where the inter site hopping $t_1(=1)$ is dominant, it describes a topological superconductor and Majorana modes are confined on both ends.
-At the phase transition point $t_2=t_1=1$, the Majorana spinon with $1/4$ spin and $T^4=-1$ time reversal symmetry becomes deconfined.
-The analogy of such a deconfined quantum critical phenomenon has been known for long time in $1$D spin chain models with $T^2=1$ time reversal symmetry, e.g., in certain spin-$1$ chain systems\cite{Haldanecritical}, $1/2$ spinon with $T^2=-1$ time reversal symmetry on its ends become deconfined at the phase transition point.
+As seen in Fig. \ref{deconfine}, in the limit where the on site hopping $t_2\equiv\mu$ is dominant, the above Hamiltonian describes a trivial superconductor, while in the limit where the inter site hopping $t_1(=1)$ is dominant, it describes a topological superconductor with topological Majorana modes confined on both ends.
+At the phase transition point $t_2=t_1=1$, the Majorana spinon with $T^4=-1$ time reversal symmetry becomes deconfined.
+The analog of such a deconfined quantum critical phenomenon has been known for a long time in $1$D spin chain models with $T^2=1$ time reversal symmetry, e.g., in certain spin-$1$ chain systems\cite{Haldanecritical}, $1/2$ spinon with $T^2=-1$ time reversal symmetry on its ends becomes deconfined at the phase transition point.

 At low energy, the critical theory has emergent relativistic dispersion and $SU(2)$ (pseudo) spin.
 In terms of $c_{L(R)}$ fermions, we can rewrite the critical Hamiltonian as: